jgsheppa/nextjs-e-commerce-store-sept-2020/README.md

 Book Nook was deployed using [Heroku](www.heroku.com), and you can do the same.
 First, go to the Heroku site and make an account.
 Next, go to your dashboard and click on `New` and then `Create New App`.
 If there are no bugs in the site, then the deployment should be seamless.

 First, click on `Deploy` in the sub-header.
 Next, connect your **Github** account to Heroku and select the project you want to deploy.
 Finally, go to the bottom of the page and click on `Deploy`.
 If you run into any trouble, check the `logs` on Heroku to see what went wrong.
+Something usually does go wrong, so don't worry if the build fails.